markwilson107/Readme-Generator/README.md

 ## Usage

-Navigate to your project directory in your terminal application and run ``node index.js`` command.\n Follow the instructions and a ``README.md`` file will be created.
+Navigate to your project directory in your terminal application and run ``node index.js`` command.
+Follow the instructions and a ``README.md`` file will be created.

 ## Contributing